nanw1103/parallel-processing-patterns/README.md

 4. Task tracking of sparse tasks is more complex and may require additional consideration to track the logical task.
 5. System dependency increase.
 Typically polling is more straightforward, and callback or messaging requires additional infrastructure.

-The Sparse Task pattern depends on scheduling from distributed task scheduler to monitor task timeout.
+The Sparse Task pattern depends on a distributed scheduler to monitor task timeout.
 One timeout task is associated with one logical long-run task.
 This model handles each task individually.
 An alternative is to manage a large number of items in batches.
 The following Ledger pattern covers that.

 ### 5. Ledger
 WIP